 A compliance inspector can visit facilities for a spot check at any point in time.
 A security officer away from their post with an open paper sign-in logbook can leave an inspector with a negative impression to start with.
 “Health inspector” can be included under the “visitor type” selection on the initial iPad sign-in page.

 An inspector can select this option if they choose to, which provides them with a detailed map of the facilities, including information of the department managers on duty.
 Notifications are set to alert these managers that the inspector is on their way.
 A customized badge can be printed for the inspector, showing their status and giving them access to all areas they need to assess.
+Food processor, Bonduelle, standardized their visitor entry process for their contractors, ensuring they meet the highest standards of compliance.

-A Visitor Management System can be the differentiator that ensures your company has the most effective protocols in place to manage visitors effectively and stay in alignment with your food defense plan.
+A visitor management system can be the differentiator that ensures your company has the most effective protocols in place to manage visitors effectively and stay in alignment with your food defense plan.

 In an industry with regulatory demands akin to the aerospace sector, technology has become an enabler in driving efficient business practices, the highest standards of compliance and ultimately care for your customer’s health.